Bhanditz/JavaOperaLinkClient/README.txt

 BookmarkFolder and NoteFolder have some special properties you can access.
-Those are related to their special use on the devices, for example Opera Mini users can only access a folder for witch isTargetMini method returns true.
+Those are related to their special use on the devices, for example Opera Mini users can only access a folder for which isTargetMini method returns true.
 For more details see documentation.